Currently, there are 7 functions associated with the sample

 #> strata type rule geometry

-In some cases, users might want to include existing
+In some cases, users might want to include an existing

-samples within the algorithm.
-In order to adjust the total number of samples needed per stratum to reflect those already present in existing
+sample within the algorithm.
+In order to adjust the total number of

 .